i11g/Continuous-Integration-Pipeline-Using-GitHub-Actions/README.md

 * [License](#license)

 ## General Information
-This is a project on development of CI/CD pipeline on a Web App using GitHub Actions.
+This is a project on development of CI pipeline on a Web App using GitHub Actions.

 ## Technologies Used
-- C#, ASP.NET Core;
+- Java Script;
 - CI system: GitHub Actions;

 ## Acknowledgements